IMAP FAQ

 Also, you may be required to enable two-step verificationarrow-up-right on your AOL account and generate a third-party app passwordarrow-up-right for Missive (instead of using your main AOL password).

-chevron-rightHow can I fix the 'Mailboxes not configured' error?hashtag
+chevron-rightHow can I fix the 'Mailboxes not configured' or 'Mailboxes not defined' error?hashtag

 The owner of the email account must open their Missive settings on the Accounts tab, select the account, select the Mailboxes tab and make sure there is a mailbox selected for each mailbox type (Archive, Sent, Trash and Spam).
 You may need to create a new mailbox if none are available.